Complexity among the finitely generated subgroups of Thompson's group: The embeddability relation on -generated groups

 \item For each \(f\in N{}\setminus\{1\}\) and each \(g\notin N{}\), we have \([f,g]\ne1\).
 Thus the center of \(H\) is trivial.

 \item The centralizer of every element of \(H\setminus N{}\) is cyclic. \end{enumerate} \end{lem}

 \begin{proof} In this proof, \(\gen2\) is the multiplicative subgroup of \(\R\) generated by \(2\), and \(3\gen2\) is the coset containing \(3\).
-We first adjust the elements of \(S\) slightly so that after the adjustment it still satisfies the hypotheses, the isomorphism class of \(\gen{S}\) has not changed, and each element of \(S\) is piecewise linear with all slopes used by \(h\) coming from \(3\gen 2\) and all slopes used by elements of \(S\setminus\{h\}\) coming from \(\gen 2\).
+Observe that by replacing \(S\) by a generating set with the same dynamical diagram, we may assume that the support of \(h\) is dense.
+Next we adjust the elements of \(S\) slightly so that after the adjustment it still satisfies the hypotheses, the isomorphism class of \(\gen{S}\) has not changed, and each element of \(S\) is piecewise linear with all slopes used by \(h\) coming from \(3\gen 2\) and all slopes used by elements of \(S\setminus\{h\}\) coming from \(\gen 2\).
 We can do this by keeping all transition points the same and changing each bump so that its graph is two affine pieces.
 If the pieces have slopes sufficiently close to 0 or \(+\infty\), as appropriate, then the feet of each new bump are small enough to be contained in the feet of the bump it replaces.
 The dynamical diagram is unchanged and the group generated isomorphic to the original.